dotnet/designs/accepted/2021/logging-generator.md

 - Question: Why would we want to enforce event ID uniqueness checks if existing log APIs still allow for using default event ID values?
 For example with `LogInformation` we have some overloads, one taking `EventId` and the other one not.
 But the proposal with `LoggerMessageAttribute` only requires taking an `EventId`.

 Answer: The enforced restriction added via `LoggerMessage` attribute aims at providing best practices for library authors more so than it does for app developers, who in most cases do not care about event IDs.

-This is a great feedback.
-In order to make this approach less restrictive, would could also be allowing `LoggerMessageAttribute` to skip taking event IDs in combination with an analyzer that generates an error to recommend best practices while allowing app developers to cut corners for productivity.
-When turned off, the event IDs would default to zero or implicit event IDs would get generated.
+But it should be possible to suppress warnings regarding event ID uniqueness using the source generator.

 ## Supporting string interpolation builder in logging